 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run out.
 Low refrigerant indicates a leak somewhere.
 Only a technician can pinpoint the leak, mend it, and recharge the air conditioning to the correct amount.

 - Filthy evaporator coil: If grime accumulates on the coil, air can’t get to it, and it’s apt to freeze.

 - Malfunctioning blower: A bad motor or unbalanced fan can stop airflow over the evaporator coil.

-When your AC freezes up, get in touch with the NATE-certified pros at Service Experts Heating & Air Conditioning to repair the situation.
+When your AC freezes up, get in touch with the ACE-certified pros at Service Experts Heating & Air Conditioning to repair the situation.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re certain we can get things working again fast.
 Contact us at 866-397-3787 to book air conditioning repair in North America with us today.